Induaditya3/scan-conversion_ocaml/ray_tracer/README.md

 Some of all intensities of light should equal to 1.
 Because if it didn't then some of points in scene will overexposed.

+#### diffuse reflection

-Now calculate how much a point should illuminated by a point source and directional source.
+Now calculate how much a point should illuminated by a point source and directional source by diffuse reflection.

 Consider a point $P$ in the scene. $\vec{N}$ is a normal vector from $P$. $\vec{L}$ is directional vector.
 In case of directional light, we are already given.
-But in case, point light source we need to compute it from position of light source and coordinate of point $P$. $l $ denote  width of the light (proportional to intensity) and $x$ denotes length over which light spreads. $RS$ is perpendicular to $\vec{L}$ and $Q$ is point of intersection.
+But in case of point light source we need to compute it from position of light source and coordinate of point $P$. $l $ denote  width of the light (proportional to intensity) and $x$ denotes length over which light spreads. $RS$ is perpendicular to $\vec{L}$ and $Q$ is point of intersection.

 $\frac{l}{x}$ represent drop in the intensity after reflection of light.
 For example, if light is perpendicular to point $P$ of the surface, $\frac{l}{x} = 1$ .